 From this day, lamps are started in homes and temples, which are lit till the complete end of the Diwali festival.
 On this day the worship of Lord Dhanvantari, Kuber, and Mata Lakshmi believed in Hinduism, is done.
 Or lighting diyas on the day and buying some new items is considered very auspicious.

 |date||Sister (Amanta) / Sister (Purnimanta), Paksha, Date|

 Diwali begins with Dhanteras, the first day of the five-day festival.
 Gold and other assets are considered auspicious on this day.
 Across the country, people will invest in or buy gold, silver items, and other forms of money, including property, automobiles, and other financial assets.

 Buying metal on Diwali is considered auspicious.
 Gold and silver ornaments are bought on this day.
-They are also worshiped by buying steel, copper and brass utensils.
-It is said that worshiping the metal on this day brings prosperity in the house.
+They are also worshiped by buying steel, copper, and brass utensils.
+It is said that worshiping the metal on this day brings prosperity to the house.

 vehicle or property

 Some people also buy vehicles or land property on Dhanteras.
 If you buy a vehicle on the day of Dhanteras, then you get auspicious results throughout the year.
 Therefore, shopping has special significance on this day.

 Diyas are lit on the day of Diwali and Dhanteras in Hinduism.
 Buying diyas on the day of Dhanteras has special significance.
 It is believed that buying a lamp symbolizing light and positivity brings happiness in life and also blesses Goddess Lakshmi.